Rutgers Students on Capitol Hill for Rutgers Student Advocacy Day 2009

 Click here to learn more about Pell Grants.

 The Federal Perkins Loan Program provides low-interest loans to help needy students finance the costs of postsecondary education.
 Because the Perkins Loan is subsidized by the government, interest does not begin to accrue until the borrower begins to repay the loan.
 Perkins Loans carry a fixed interest rate of 5% for the duration of the ten-year repayment period.
-In 2008, nearly 2,500 students received a Perkins loan.
+In 2012, over 3,000 students received a Perkins loan.

 Click here to learn more about Federal Perkins Loans